Skip to content

 Most database providers will provide a connection string you can directly copy-and-paste directly into Hyperdrive.

-To create a Hyperdrive configuration with the Wrangler CLI, open your terminal and run the following command, pasting the connection string provided from your database host, or replacing user, password, HOSTNAME_OR_IP_ADDRESS, port, and database_name placeholders with those specific to your database:
+To create a Hyperdrive configuration with the Wrangler CLI, open your terminal and run the following command.
+Replace <NAME_OF_HYPERDRIVE_CONFIG> with a name for your Hyperdrive configuration and paste the connection string provided from your database host, or replace user, password, HOSTNAME_OR_IP_ADDRESS, port, and database_name placeholders with those specific to your database:

 This command outputs a binding for wrangler.toml: